azurespeedup/flask-python/README.md

-# flask-python
+# flask-ml-service
-Flask python webapp for Udacity Azure DevOps nanodegree
+A sample Flask application to showcase the Azure Pipeline.

+## Environment
+Python 3.7